grace-notes/website/contents/topics/life-of-christ.md

 (h) The responsibility of a master to a slave is taught in Ephesians 6:9 and Colossians 4:1.

-· Ephesians 6:9, “And master, do the same things to them, and give up threatening, knowing that both their Master and yours is in heaven, and there is no partiality with Him.”
+&bull; Ephesians 6:9, “And master, do the same things to them, and give up threatening, knowing that both their Master and yours is in heaven, and there is no partiality with Him.”

-· Colossians 4:1, “Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven.”
+&bull; Colossians 4:1, “Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven.”

 (i) Even the epistle to Philemon doesn’t advocate the abolition of